 The Blue Wing Olive fly has a unique life cycle that consists of four distinct stages: egg, nymph, dun, and spinner.

-Egg Stage: The BWO begins its life as an egg, which is laid by adult mayflies in the water.
-The eggs are typically laid in clusters, and they hatch.
+Egg Stage: The BWO begins its life as an egg, laid by adult mayflies in the water.
+The eggs are typically laid in clusters and soon hatch.

-Blue Wing Olive Nymph : After hatching, the fly enters its nymph stage, which can last for up to two years.
+Blue Wing Olive Nymph: After hatching, the fly enters its nymph stage, which can last up to two years.
 During this time, the nymph lives underwater, feeding on algae and other aquatic plants.
-As it grows, it sheds its skin several times in a process called molting.
+As it grows, it molts several times, shedding its skin in a process called molting.

-Spinner Stage: Once the Blue Wing Olive fly has fully developed its wings, it enters its spinner stage.
-This is when the fly takes to the air to mate, and the females lay their eggs in the water to start the cycle all over again.
-The spinner stage is short-lived.
-The fly then dies and lays dead on the water with its wings laid out.
+Spinner Stage: Once the Blue Wing Olive fly has fully developed its wings, it enters the spinner stage.
+This is when the fly takes to the air to mate, and the females lay their eggs in the water, beginning the cycle again.
+The spinner stage is short-lived; after mating, the fly dies and remains on the water’s surface with its wings spread out.

 Characteristics of the Blue Winged Olive Mayfly

-The Blue Wing Olive fly is a small mayfly, in fly fishing terms sizes #16-20.
-It has a slender body that’s a dark olive color, and its wings have a distinctive bluish gray tint.
-These characteristics make it easy to identify them as they emerge from trout streams with their sailboat looking wing.
-The smallest of the BWO is the Pseudocloeon or Pseudo.
-The Pseudo is really tiny and often found in sizes #22-24.
-We see swarms of these little guys on the Missouri River in early fall before the larger BWO’s emerge.
+The Blue Wing Olive fly is a small mayfly, typically ranging in size from #16 to #20 in fly fishing terms.
+It has a slender body of dark olive color, and its wings have a distinctive bluish-gray tint.
+These characteristics make it easy to identify as it emerges from trout streams with its sailboat-like wings.
+The smallest of the BWOs is the Pseudocloeon, or “Pseudo.”
+The Pseudo is extremely tiny and often found in sizes #22 to #24.
+We see swarms of these little guys on the Missouri River in early fall before the larger BWOs emerge.

 Significance of the Blue Wing Olive

-Prized by anglers for its ability to attract large trout to feed.
-This fly is particularly effective during the nymph and dun stages.
-Cripples resembling the bug stuck in the shuck while emerging are a very effective pattern on the MIssouri River.
+Prized by anglers for its ability to attract large trout, this fly is particularly effective during the nymph and dun stages.
+Cripples resembling the bug stuck in the shuck while emerging are a very effective pattern on the Missouri River.
 In addition to being an effective fishing hatch, the Blue Wing Olive is an indicator of the health of the river system.
-Mayflies, like PMD’s and the Blue Wing Olives, are sensitive to changes in water quality and habitat conditions.
+Mayflies, like PMDs and Blue Wing Olives, are sensitive to changes in water quality and habitat conditions.

 The Best Blue Winged Olive Fly Patterns